 What to serve with Cajun Crusted Chicken?

-- Roasted Pumpkin Wedges (recipe below)
+- Roasted Pumpkin Wedges (see recipe card below)

-- Avocado Salsa (recipe below)
+- Avocado Salsa (see recipe card below)

 - Fresh garden salad

 - Potato salad

 - White or brown steamed rice

 - As a sandwich use either gluten-free Kaiser rolls or baguette

 Make ahead & Storage:

 - The Cajun-crusted chicken fillets can be crumbed and chilled one day before frying or oven-baking.